stenarm/NppDB/README.md

 ### Executing sql statement
    1. Check that current document can execute sql statement. (ok if with sql-result )
-   2. Write a sql statement and then select a block of the statement.
+   2. Write an sql statement and then select a block of the statement.
 	![Select Blocks](https://raw.githubusercontent.com/gutkyu/NppDB/gh-pages/images/NppDB_SQL_Block.png)
    3. In NppDB plugin menu click 'Execute SQL (F9 shortcut key)' or use the F9 shortcut key to run the sql statement and display the results.